struct/mathilda/README.md

 	* before(Instruction *, CURL *) - A callback function pointer, executed before curl_perform
 	* after(Instruction *, CURL *, Response *) - Callback function pointer, executed after curl_perform

+### MathildaUtils static class functions

+These utility functions were written to make writing libmathilda tools easier.
+When working with HTTP and URIs you often need to work a collection of strings in some way.
+Sometimes its tokenizing them, or modifying them for fuzzing.
+These functions will help you do those kinds of operations using simple STL containers.
+The documentation for each function is auto generated using doxygen.
+Please see the 'docs' directory for more information.
+	* name_to_addr(std::string const &, std::vector<std::string> &, bool) - Synchronous DNS lookups
+	* name_to_addr_a(std::vector<std::string> const &, std::vector<std::string> &) - Asynchronous DNS lookups
+	* shm_store_string(uint8_t *, const char *, size_t) - Stores a string in shared memory in [length,string] format
+	* get_http_headers(const char *, std::map<std::string, std::string> &) - Returns a std::map of HTTP headers from a raw HTTP response
+	* read_file(char *, std::vector<std::string> &) - Reads a file line by line into a std::vector
+	* unique_string_vector(vector<std::string> &) - Removes duplicate entries from a std::vector of std::string
+	* split(const std::string &, char, std::vector<std::string> &) - Splits a std::string according to a delimeter
+	* replaceAll(std::string &, const std::string &, const std::string &) - Replaces all occurences of X within a std::string with Y
+	* link_blacklist(std::string const &) - Checks a std::string against a blacklist of URI's
+	* page_blacklist(std::string const &) - Checks a std::string against a blacklist of content
+	* is_http_uri(std::string const &) - Returns true if a URI is an HTTP URI
+	* is_https_uri(std::string const &) - Returns true if a URI is an HTTPS URI
+	* is_subdomain(std::string const &) - Returns true if a URI is a subdomain
+	* is_domain_host(std::string const &, std::string const &) - Returns true if a URI matches a domain
+	* extract_host_from_uri(std::string const &) - Extracts the hostname from a URI
+	* extract_path_from_uri(std::string const &) - Extracts the path from a URI
+	* normalize_uri(std::string const &) - Attempts to normalize a URI

-### Response structure members
+### Response Structure

-A pointer to this structure is passed to the Mathilda 'after' callback
+This structure tracks the raw response from a web server.
+A pointer to the Response structure is passed to the Mathilda 'after' callback.
+Its members are:
 	* text - A char pointer to whatever the server responded with
 	* size - The size of the data the server responded with

+### WaitResult Structure

+This structure is used by MathildaUtils::wait to return information about a child process to a caller.
+This function implements a basic wait loop for all child processes.
+A pointer to an instance of this structure is passed to the function and is filled out upon it returning.
+Its members are:
+	* return_code - An int representing the return code of an exited child
+	* int signal - An int representing the signal received by the child
+	* pid - The pid returned by waitpid

+### ProcessInfo Structure

+This structure is used by MathildaFork to track child processes.
+An instance of this structure exists for each child process the class is currently managing.
+A single instance of this structure also exists in the MathildaFork class instance itself but is only intended to be accessed by child processes.
+Its members are:
+	* pid - The PID of the child process
+	* shm_id - Shared memory key/id
+	* shm_size - Size of the shared memory segment
+	* shm_ptr - Raw pointer to the shared memory segment

-## Writing your callback
+## Writing Mathilda callbacks

-Writing Mathilda callbacks is painless as long as you make use of C++11 std::function.
+Writing Mathilda callbacks is painless as long as you make use of C++11 std::function or lambdas.
 Heres an example in pseudocode:

 ```
-int my_after(Instruction *i, CURL *c, Response *r) {
+void my_after(Instruction *i, CURL *c, Response *r) {
 	printf("Response from %s:\n%s\n", i->host.c_str(), r->text);
-	return OK;
+	return;
 }
 ...
 Mathilda *m = new Mathilda();
 Instruction *i = new Instruction((char *) "example.test.example.com", (char *) "/test.html");
-i->after = my_after;
+i->after = my_after; 	// i->after is a std::function
 m->add_instruction(i);
 m->execute_instructions();
 ```

 This tells Mathilda to invoke the my_after function after a request has been made.
 You can access the Instruction, Curl, and Response members passed to the callback like any other.
 Please see the API documentation above for the details on what they expose.

-The before callback executes before the Curl Easy handle is passed to Curl, giving you an opportunity to override any of the settings Mathilda has set on the handle.
+The Instruction::before callback executes before the Curl Easy handle is passed to Curl, giving you an opportunity to override any of the settings Mathilda has set on the handle.

-The after callback executes once the Curl call is completed and gives you the opportunity to inspect the response headers or content.
+The Instruction::after callback executes once the Curl call is completed and gives you the opportunity to inspect the response headers or content.
+This is only invoked if the HTTP response code matches Instruction::response_code or if Instruction::response_code is set to 0.

-The finish callback executes after all child processes have exited and gives you the opportunity to use the shared memory segment before it is destroyed.
+The Mathilda::finish callback executes after a child process has exited and gives you the opportunity to use the shared memory segment before it is destroyed.
+In most cases you want to share some results across parent and child process and these are often just strings.
+You can use MathildaUtils::shm_store_string to make this easier.
+See the section 'Using Shared Memory' below for more information.

-Note: If you choose not to fork (i.e. set safe_to_fork to false) and your connection hangs forever then you need to implement the logic to catch and recover from that.
+Note: If you choose not to fork (i.e. set Mathilda::safe_to_fork to false) and your connection hangs forever then you need to implement the logic to catch and recover from that.
 All of the neccessary libuv and libcurl handles are available for doing this.
+The preferred method however is to fork and set a timeout.

-### Accessing the Curl object
+### Accessing Curl Internals

 Inside of every Instruction object is a pointer to a [Curl Easy object](http://curl.haxx.se/libcurl/c/libcurl-easy.html).
 You can access this handle inside of your callback and make libcurl API calls to retrieve HTTP headers, status code, and anything else the libcurl API supports.